Deader Than Disco: Radio

-Morning zoos have become an artifact only continuing for now as contracts made years ago continue to burn out, or for large radio groups who put them on to drive listeners to a better station for their sanity.
-While national personalities such as Elvis Duran and the crew of the former Kidd Kraddick show continue on, many listeners now much prefer local personalities who know how to blend a radio show with the perfect mix of news, weather, sports and gossip, or just to have music on the morning commute.
+- Morning zoos have become an artifact only continuing for now as contracts made years ago continue to burn out, or for large radio groups which refuse to budget relevant local morning shows.
+While national personalities such as Elvis Duran and the crew of the former Kidd Kraddick show continue on, many listeners now much prefer either public radio, basic news, weather and sports, gossip which doesn't cross the bad taste line most morning shows do, or just to have music on the morning commute.

 - Prank Calls on radio (or in general) have pretty much become rare to pull off mainly because of the existence of caller ID and cell phones which pretty much kill an attempted bit before the first ring; the few jocks that actually get them through call mainly to grandparent figures who usually don't have either caller ID or cell phones or businesses which are more distracted with doing business than seeing who's calling first.
 These days, many 'prank calls' for morning zoos are usually set-ups made well in advance with people in on the joke.
 Other reasons for prank calls dying out include stations not wanting to be sued into the ground; an Australian station had to gut one of their shows when a call to a nurse by them looking to talk to Kate Middleton after she went into the hospital for morning sickness committed suicide after learning the ruse.
 Meanwhile in the US, one of the big names in prank calling, Roy D. Mercer, was quietly retired after a long slow decline, only a month before one of his co-creators died.